Line Up

 In his epic novel, Jules Verne sent his characters to the Centre of the Earth, having them going from discovery to discovery in a scientific fantasy that has intrigued generations of scientists.

-But what it the reality behind Jules Verne tales?
-What do we know about the centre of the earth?
+But what is the reality behind Jules Verne's tales?
+What do we know about the center of the earth?
 Has science managed to undertake the same journey imagined by the writer?

 Also available as a 90mns